Best Cheap Health Insurance in South Carolina (2026)

 house icon

-UnitedHealthcare has the lowest average deductibles of any company in South Carolina.
-You'll pay $2,625, on average, before coverage starts for a Silver plan.
-That's almost half what you'd pay with a Blue Cross Blue Shield plan.
+First Choice Next has the lowest average deductibles of any company in South Carolina.
+You'll pay $4,167, on average, before coverage starts for a Silver plan.

-Consider getting a plan with a low deductible if you want to protect yourself from large, out-of-pocket costs in the event you get seriously sick or injured.
+Consider getting a plan with a low deductible if you want to avoid large, out-of-pocket costs in the event you get seriously sick or injured.

 What's the cost of health insurance in South Carolina?

-Health insurance in SC costs an average of $538 per month, at full cost, or $50 per month, on average, for those who qualify for discounts based on your income.
+Health insurance in South Carolina costs an average of $657 per month at full cost or could be about $150 per month, on average, for those who qualify for discounts based on your income.

 Cost of health insurance in South Carolina by age and coverage level

-Plan tiers with higher monthly rates let you pay less when you visit the doctor.
+• Plan tiers with higher monthly rates let you pay less when you visit the doctor.
 Higher plan tiers make sense if you have an ongoing health condition because you'll save money when you use your insurance.
-However, lower plan tiers are usually a better choice for healthy individuals.
+However, lower plan tiers are usually a better choice for individuals with fewer health concerns.

 Gold vs. Silver plan total cost for one year with $5,000 in medical bills